bootstrap-vue/bootstrap-vue/src/components/form-textarea/README.md

 <!-- form-textarea-size-1.vue -->
 ```

+## Displayed rows
+To set the height of `<b-form-textarea>`, set the `rows` prop to the desired number of
+rows.
+If no value is provided to `rows`, then it will default to `2` (the browser
+default and minimum acceptable value).
+Setting it to null or a value below 2 will
+result in the default of `2` being used.

+### Disable resize handle
+Some web browsers will allow the user to re-size the height of the textarea.
+To disable this feature, set the `no-resize` prop to `true`.

+### Auto height
+`<b-form-textarea>` can also automatically adjust its height (text rows) to fit the content,
+even as the user enters text.

+To set the initial minimum height (in rows), set the `rows` prop to the desired
+number of lines (or leave it at the default of `2`).

+To limit the maximum rows that the text area will grow to (before showing a scrollbar),
+set the `max-rows` prop to the maximum number of lines of text.

 ## Textarea contextual states
 Bootstrap includes validation styles for `valid` and `invalid` states on most form controls.